mushfiqk47/ctrl-s-tube/CONTRIBUTING.md

-# Contributing to YouTube Downloader
+# Contributing to Ctrl+S Tube

-Thank you for considering contributing to YouTube Downloader!
+Thank you for considering contributing to Ctrl+S Tube!
 This document provides guidelines and instructions for contributing to the project.

 ## 📋 Table of Contents